michaelwaheb/TVSubscriptionAutomation/README.md

     - *For Windows:*

         - Download the Allure Commandline [from GitHub](https://github.com/allure-framework/allure2/releases) and add it to your system's PATH.
-        - Open CMD and run the following command (allure serve "")
+        - Open CMD and run the following command (allure serve "Path\allure-results")

 ## Running the Tests